 IFRS 16 is applicable for accounting periods beginning on or after 1 January 2019.
-For NHS bodies this will be 2019/20, subject to both EU and HM Treasury adoption.
-It is widely expected that the application of this standard will be time consuming for lessees so NHS bodies cannot postpone work until HM Treasury and then the Department of Health and Social Care (DHSC) produce their guidance.
+For NHS bodies this will be 2019/20.
+It is widely expected that the application of this standard will be time consuming for lessees, so NHS bodies cannot postpone work until HM Treasury and then the Department of Health and Social Care (DHSC) produce their guidance.

-Therefore, this briefing sets out the practical steps NHS bodies should be taking now as well as highlighting the issues that will need to be considered when applying the standard for the first time.
+This briefing sets out the practical steps NHS bodies should be taking now as well as highlighting the issues that will need to be considered when applying the standard for the first time.
 As there is not expected to be any impact on lessors, this briefing only considers the new standard from the perspective of the lessee.
-The briefing was first published in October 2017 and has been updated in February 2018 following the pre accounts planning conferences and the publication of the November 2017 FRAB papers1.
-Changes to the briefing have been highlighted in tracked changes so they are easy to identify.
-The briefing will be updated again when HM Treasury and DHSC issue further guidance.
+The briefing was first published in October 2017 and has been updated as follows:

+- February 2018 following the pre accounts planning conferences and the publication of the November 2017 Financial Reporting Advisory Board (FRAB) papers - April 2018 to add a second worked example - June 2018 following the publication of HM Treasury's Exposure Draft (the ED).

+Changes to the briefing made in the April/June update have been highlighted in bold italic so they are easy to identify.
+The briefing will be updated again when HM Treasury and/ or DHSC issue further guidance.